bitextor/bitextor/README.md

 user@pc:~$ make install
 ```

 where LOCALDIR can be any directory where you have writing permission, such as ~/local.

-In both examples, Apertium is a requirement and an error will be prompted to the user if this tool is not installed when running configure.
-If you do not want to use this tool you can run configure with the option --without-apertium:
+In both examples, Apertium is an optional requirement and a warning will be prompted to the user if this tool is not installed when running configure.
+If you want to use this tool you can run configure with the option --with-apertium, but again, it is purely optional:

 ```
-user@pc:~$ ./autogen.sh --prefix=LOCALDIR --without-apertium
+user@pc:~$ ./autogen.sh --prefix=LOCALDIR --with-apertium
 user@pc:~$ make
 user@pc:~$ make install
 ```